KonstantinosBarmpas/konstantinosbarmpas.github.io/_pages/portfolio.md

 Year Group Project Award
 :   Award for achieving 3rd place in our cohort in the 2nd Year Group Project module for our Braillio prototype, 2018 (M.Eng.
 Student at Imperial College London)

-Awards of Excellence
-:   Ranking 1st in my class for both junior and senior high school, 2011-2015 (High School Student)

 ## Hackathons, Seminars & Competitions

 | 2022   | Foundational Theory of Graph Neural Networks by [Zak Jost](https://www.graphneuralnets.com)|